Why Does My Daughter’s Stomach Hurt Every Time She Eats? | Digestive Clues Unveiled

 Lactose Intolerance vs Other Digestive Disorders: Diagnosing Your Daughter’s Pain Accurately

-Since lactose intolerance shares many symptoms with other digestive issues like irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD), accurately diagnosing why your daughter’s stomach hurts every time she eats requires professional assessment.
+Since lactose intolerance shares many symptoms with other digestive issues like irritable bowel syndrome (IBS), constipation, celiac disease, or inflammatory bowel disease (IBD), accurately diagnosing why your daughter’s stomach hurts every time she eats requires professional assessment.

 Doctors typically start with detailed history taking—asking about symptom timing relative to meals, types of foods consumed, presence of other signs like weight loss or blood in stool—and may order:

-- Lactose Breath Test: Measures hydrogen levels after lactose ingestion indicating malabsorption.
+• Lactose Breath Test: Measures hydrogen levels after lactose ingestion, which can suggest lactose malabsorption.

-- Celiac Blood Tests: Detect antibodies linked with gluten sensitivity.
+• Celiac Blood Tests: Detect antibodies linked with celiac disease.

 Early diagnosis can prevent complications such as nutritional deficiencies from untreated conditions while improving quality of life through tailored dietary adjustments and medications.